fzinfz/ssmanager-nopanel/README.md

 But there is a panel exists for management: [https://github.com/fzinfz/tsadmin](https://github.com/fzinfz/tsadmin)

 # Other notes
 Only Python3.6 tested.
 Other 3.x versions may work.
+2.x not supported.